 - Most recent problem report.
-This field displays the date and time of the most recent problem reporting attempt. - Summary.
+This field displays the date and time of the most recent problem report attempt. - Summary.
 This field describes the problem.
 The information is generated from the mandatory summary field specified when the administrator first created the report. - Status.
 Describes the status of the most recent report.
-It indicates: - Success or failure - Whether the report was saved to a shared network drive.
-If so, the full path to the file is displayed.
+It indicates: - Success or failure - Whether the report was uploaded or saved to a shared network drive.
+If the report was saved to a drive, the full path where the file is located is displayed.